-For over 3 decades we have helped patients and their loved ones put their lives back together.
-When other attorneys and law firms need help with malpractice cases, they often turn to us to take the lead.
-We have the resources and experience to take on the biggest defendants and insurance companies and we often take cases that other lawyers are afraid to handle.
+For over 3 decades Scott McMillen has been helping patients and their loved ones put their lives back together.
+When other attorneys and law firms need help with malpractice cases, they often turn to him to take the lead.
+He has the resources and experience to take on the biggest defendants and insurance companies, and he has the successful track record to prove it.
+He often takes cases that other lawyers are afraid to handle alone.

-A consultation with us is always free.
-If we accept your case we charge no attorney fee unless there is a successful outcome.
-We will not ask you for a cost deposit and we advance all expenses of your case.
-If there is no recovery you owe us nothing for attorney fees or for the expenses we have paid out in the case.
+A consultation is always free.
+If your case is accepted there is no charge for an attorney fee unless there is a successful outcome.
+You are never asked for a cost deposit or to pay any expenses up front.
+If there is no recovery you owe nothing for attorney fees or for the expenses advanced on your behalf.

-Scott R. McMillen, has been successfully handling medical malpractice cases for 40 years.
+Scott R. McMillen, has been successfully handling medical malpractice cases for over 3 decades.
 He started his legal career representing hospitals and doctors, but for the last 33 years, he has been exclusively representing patients and their families.
+Mr. McMillen practice with two law firms in Florida.
+He founded McMillen Law Firm in 1988, and in December 2020 he also became Senior Counsel (sometimes referred to as “Of Counsel”) to the law firm of Paul Knopf Bigger, PLLC.

 Mr. McMillen received his Doctor of Law degree from Emory University in 1979 and his B.S. in 1976 from Florida State University, majoring in Government.
 He has been licensed to practice law in Florida since 1980, and in Georgia since 1979.

-Mr. McMillen has been recognized by the U.S. News & World Report as one of the Best Lawyers in America® and his law firm has been recognized as on of the Best Law Firms in America® Recognition by Best Lawyers is based on peer-review surveys and the method used is designed to obtain the consensus opinion of leading lawyers about the professional abilities of their colleagues within the same geographical region and legal practice area.
+Mr. McMillen has been recognized in the last 3 editions of Best Lawyers in America® in the specialty of medical malpractice.
+Recognition by Best Lawyers is based on peer-review surveys and the method used is designed to obtain the consensus opinion of leading lawyers about the professional abilities of their colleagues within the same geographical region and legal practice area.

 The patented selection process to be chosen by SUPER LAWYERS® includes independent research, peer nominations and peer evaluations.
 Thomson Reuters Corporation is a large multi-national corporation with four primary divisions including Legal, Reuters News Agency, Tax & Accounting and Government Services.
 It competes with Bloomberg L.P. in aggregating financial and legal news.